alxvth/Revision-Rebuttal-Letter-Template/README.md

 Ideally, phrase your responses in a past tense.
 This way, you might be able to more easily re-use your responses when writing a final response letter.

-Additionally, it can also be helpful to first summarize each reviews in your own words and then outline the main and recurring reviewer's concerns.
+Additionally, it can be helpful to first summarize each review in your own words and then outline main and recurring concerns, critiques and suggestions.

 Have a look at the [example PDF](example/Revision_Rebuttal_Letter_Template.pdf).